justinmklam/personal-website/content/pages/contact.md

 	weight = 3
 +++

-Located in the heart of Vancouver, British Columbia, Canada.
+Located in Vancouver, British Columbia.
 Drop me a line and I'll get back to you within the day.